thesohelshaikh/100-days-of-code/log.md

 **Thoughts**: This was as a part of my application to Hackathon by freecodecamp at GitHub.
 Looking forward to it.

 **Link to work:** [JAMstack-hello](https://github.com/thesohelshaikh/JAMstack-hello)

+### Day 5: September 15

+**Today's Progress**: Learnt about ANN and CNN, how to implement ANN in python, different CNN architechtures.
+Also started python DataCamp.

+**Thoughts**: Today was very owerwhelming, big terms thrown at me, i don't know if i did justice to all of them.
+Will go throu neural networks once again after my exams.
+It was a great day.